Skip to main content

 Braille, which is officially recognized as the writing method for blind students.

 The Greek Sign Language is recognized as the first language of the deaf and hard of hearing students and Modern Greek is recognized as their second language, which is received and pronounced in written form, while its oral perception and expression constitutes an additional social choice of deaf students.
-Greek Sign Language and Modern Greek are recognized as equal to each other, and, therefore, as appropriate language pedagogical approach they are considered as bilingual education.
+Greek Sign Language and Modern Greek are recognized as equal to each other, and, therefore, bilingual education is considered as the appropriate language in terms of pedagogical approach.

 For autistic students with or without reason, Modern Greek is recognized as the official language, which is received and pronounced in its oral form, in its written form and/or in the form of symbols-images.
 A desirable condition for the placement of teachers and special educational staff (EEP) in special school units for autism, in addition to other qualifications, is the specialization and training of teachers in modified-assisted forms of communication.

-Pursuant to law 3699/2008, the Ministry of Education, Religious Affairs and Sports establishes an advisory committee which will monitor the physical accessibility of disabled people to the educational and administrative structures of the Ministry of Education, Religious Affairs and Sports and wich additionally will monitor the digital accessibility to educational materials and websites.
+Pursuant to law 3699/2008, the Ministry of Education, Religious Affairs and Sports establishes an advisory committee which monitorσ the physical accessibility of disabled people to the educational and administrative structures of the Ministry, wich additionally monitorσ the digital accessibility to educational materials and websites.